-Subspecialty-Specific Background and Intent: For a faculty member without pediatric critical care medicine certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+Subspecialty-Specific Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
+For a faculty member without pediatric endocrinology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric critical care medicine fellowship program - scholarship within the field of pediatric critical care medicine; specifically, evidence of ongoing scholarship documented by contributions to the peer-reviewed literature in pediatric critical care medicine, and pediatric critical care medicine presentations at national meetings

-- leadership and/or participation on committees in national pediatric subspecialty organizations - · current clinical activity in pediatric critical care medicine
+- completion of a pediatric endocrinology fellowship program - scholarship within the field of pediatric endocrinology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric endocrinology, and pediatric endocrinology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric endocrinology

-If a faculty member is a recent graduate of a pediatric critical care medicine program, the Review Committee expects that individual to take and pass the next eligible ABP subspecialty certifying examination.
-If the faculty member is unable to take the next administration of the certifying examination, an explanation should be provided.
+For faculty members who are recent graduates of an ACGME-accredited pediatric endocrinology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric endocrinology certifying examination.
+If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.